 Vanguard is an investment management company that has been around since 1975.
 They are the largest provider of mutual funds and the second largest provider of exchange-traded funds (ETFs).
 They service customers worldwide and have over $8.5 trillion in assets under management.

-They also currently offer some competitive APYs (annual percentage yields) on their brokered CDs (certificates of deposit).
+They also offer competitive APYs (annual percentage yields) on their brokered CDs (certificates of deposit).

 Vanguard CD Rates + Account Details

-To find out which CDs are available at any given time, you can run a quick search on Vanguard’s site in their fixed income section or call an agent to see what Vanguard’s CD rates are today.
+To find out which CDs are available at any given time, you can run a quick search on Vanguard’s site in their fixed income section or call an agent.

 If you’re scanning Vanguard’s CDs online, you can search by the issuer, term length, yield, or quantity.
 A Vanguard broker can also help you choose a CD that fits your investment goals and target date.